geshan/geshan.github.com/posts/2020-11-12-nodejs-microservices.md

 > One personal experience I want to share is, how easy it is to upgrade even major version of Node.js.

 Recently I upgraded a microservice from Node.js 8 to Node.js version 14.
 The upgrade was as smooth as butter with a reduction in response time bonus.
 I wished I could say that for PHP.
 Deploying Node.js is also easy, if your application is dockerized it becomes even easier.
+You can learn about dockerizing your Node.js application in this step-by-step [tutorial](/blog/2020/11/nodejs-with-docker/).
 This surely elevates developer happiness while working in Node.js to new levels.

 ### Node Js is fast and scalable